burning489/tmd/README.md

   - adopt dimer method to approximate hessian of energy, denote as H, instead of explicitly calculating H, approxmate H\*v = [f'(x+lv) - f'(x-lv)] / (2\*l) to obtian the information of H along v direction.
 Thus, the method is matrix-free, which is useful in approximating eigenvectors.
   - implement 4 methods to approximate (smallest or largest) eigenpairs of H:
     - Simultaneous Rayleigh quotient iteration, requires a stepsize for iteration, currently not working so well on my case, might test again later.
     - Power iteration on I - beta\*H, with beta small enough, approximate the smallest eigenpairs.
-Change - to + for LM case.
+Change - to + for largest case.
     - LOBPSD and LOBPCG.
 Preconditioner set as identity.
 Subroutine not understood yet(TODO).
   - use modified Gram-Schmidt process(default) or MATLAB default QR to do the orthonomalizaion